 - Rock crushes scissors – Rock is the winner

 - Scissors cuts paper – Scissors is the winner

 If both players choose the same symbol then the match is a draw and they play again.

 Road trips don’t need to be a drag!
-With just a couple of fun games to play in the car with your kids, you can build awesome memories and even create some awesome family traditions that everyone will look forward to!
+And if reading exciting children’s books or coloring pages and coloring books just aren’t an option in the car, then these fun card games are what you have been looking for!
+And the best part?
+You get to build some awesome memories and even create some amazing family traditions that everyone will look forward to!